Connect Your Cloud Account

 Set Up Kubernetes Credential

-Navigate into Organization Settings > Credentials
+Navigate into Organization Settings and click Credentials

-, click the + Add Credential
+Under Deployment Credentials, click + Add Credential

 Kubeconfig